 Large headlights contain three independent lighting units, and Impalas have grab-style door handles.
-New flat-blade wipers provide consistent pressure against the glass.

 SS sedans exhibit a distinct front-end look, led by a dual-split grille that contains a black-diamond crosshatch pattern.
 Corvette-inspired bright exhaust outlets are installed on SS models.
 A rear spoiler is standard on the LTZ and SS and optional on the LT.